Pricing

 $1,500 – $7,500 flat fee, scope-dependent

-Flat-fee engagements for households without an ongoing AUM relationship.
-Typical scope: a single decision (rollover, pension election, retirement-readiness review) or a one-time comprehensive plan.
+Flat-fee engagements for households without an ongoing relationship.
+Typical scope: a single decision (pension election, 403(b) rollover, retirement-readiness review) or a one-time comprehensive plan.
 Scope and fee agreed in writing before any work begins.

 Hourly consulting